 The ‘right place right time’ scenario helped to secure Dave’s last album to date, On The Waiting List.

 Producer Martin Levan owner of Red Kite records signed Dave to his label after a showcase of demos and sessions recorded in deepest Wales.
-An album not without its problems, it was released in February 2007 and received great reviews both in the UK and US.
+It was released in February 2007 and received great reviews both in the UK and US.

 And the highlight being the album reaching No.1 in the Americana Charts stateside.
 Dave’s last 2 shows in the USA were with Al Stewart and finally Ian McClagan.